CMYK Ink, SWOP, sheetfed, webpress need clarifying

-Batch converting from SWOP (for webpress, roll stock) to Sheetfed (printing on sheets)
+Batch converting from SWOP (for webpress, roll stock) to sheetfed (printing on sheets,)

-Q. I am considering batch processing the conversion from SWOP to Sheetfed and adjusting our color swatches to match the new CMYK ink screen builds.
+Q. I am considering batch processing the conversion from SWOP to sheetfed and adjusting our color swatches to match the new CMYK ink screen builds.
 Your guidance?

 A. While you can do a batch process on the conversion, watch that color doesn’t shift.
 It shouldn’t, as the images should already be in CMYK, not RGB.
 However, if converting from RGB, you will see a shift in color some of the time, but not on all images.
 The shift mostly happens in blues, fuchsia, and metallic colors.
-I like to point these out to photographers, so they are made aware of any shift in CMYK ink color.
+I like to point this out to photographers, so they are made aware of any shift in CMYK ink color.
 Watch those blue skies!

-The color shift holds true for Solid Spot inks converting to Process color, CMYK ink.
+The color shift holds true for solid Spot inks converting to Process color, CMYK ink.
 If the inks in your swatch palette are already in Process, you should not see a color shift.
 The color shift is just a fact of printing on any press, SWOP or US Sheetfed profile, anywhere, with any printer.
 There is no way around it, unless we put a monitor on every page of the book!
 The color for children’s books is important too.